ctrldimatiaz/sumcheck/README.md

 # Sum Check Protocol

 Work in progress...
-Right now, you will only see logs on the console.
-The prover and verifier implementation are still missing, as well as testing examples.
+Right now, there is only one Toyexample implementing the sumcheck protocol while it is still missing the final round.

 ## Vision